brunocodutra/webapp-webpack-plugin/README.md

   new WebappWebpackPlugin({
     // Your source logo (required)
     logo: '/path/to/logo.png',
+    // Path to store cached data or false/null to disable caching altogether
+    // Note: disabling caching may increase build times considerably
+    cache: '.wwp-cache',
-    // The prefix for all image files (might be a folder or a name)
+    // Prefix for generated assets, might be a folder or just a name prefix
     prefix: 'assets-[hash]/',
     // Inject html links/metadata (requires html-webpack-plugin)
     inject: true,